Bloating or water retention?

 Dear Feeling Discomfort,

-Abdominal bloating occurs when the abdomen feels full and tight, due to the build-up of gas in the stomach and/or intestines that is not released through flatulence or burping.
-Bloating is often accompanied by abdominal pain, ranging from mild or dull to sharp and intense.
-This is a commonly encountered health issue — in fact, eleven percent of the general population reports frequent bloating, and seven percent complains of excessive belching.
-Passing gas ten times a day is average, and up to 20 times a day is normal.
-To expand on this (no pun intended), here's a run down on possible causes of your bloated belly:
+Abdominal bloating (when the abdomen feels full and tight), on the other hand, is usually due to the buildup of gas in the stomach or intestines that’s not released through flatulence or burping and is often accompanied by abdominal pain.
+This is a commonly encountered health concern — in fact, most people pass gas at least 14 times a day.
+To expand on this (no pun intended), here's a rundown on possible causes of your bloated belly:

 - Swallowing a surplus of air.
-This can happen when a person is nervous, chewing gum, drinking carbonated beverages, or drinking through a straw.
+This can happen when a person is smoking, chewing gum, eating too fast, or drinking through a straw.

 - Consumption of certain foods, including Brussels sprouts, turnips, cabbage, beans, lentils, and carbonated drinks with high levels of fructose or sorbitol.